 |What to do||3|

-Online assessment is carried out by a series of multiple choice questions.
+Online assessment for this epilepsy awareness course is carried out by a series of multiple choice questions.
 Candidates require 70% correct answers to secure a pass.
 PDF certificate will be sent directly to your inbox.
-Hard copy certificate on requrest.
+Hard copy certificates are available on request.
 Duration: 30 minutes (Note: This is based on the amount of video content shown and is rounded off.
 It does not account in any way for loading time or thinking time on the questions).